 Partner agencies in Canada quickly adapted and transitioned service delivery models when the country went into lockdown as a result of COVID-19 in March 2020.
 The agencies continued providing ongoing services to Holocaust survivors.
 Circle of Care, JFCS, CJCS, and JFS of Edmonton, applied for and received additional financial support through the Claims Conference’s COVID-19 Urgent Response Fund to provide assistance with PPE, personnel cost, remote socialization, food program and technology for staff.
 Additionally, JFS Ottawa started providing food programs, PPE for clients and employees, and remote socialization programs.

-The Nazi victim social service program of the Jewish Family Service Agency provides homecare, food vouchers and kosher meals, transportation, funds for medical equipment and medications to about 100 Jewish victims of Nazi persecution.
+The Holocaust survivor social service program of the Jewish Family Service Agency of Vancouver provides home care, food vouchers, case management, funds for dental services, medical assistance and equipment and adult day programs.

 During the COVID-19 pandemic, the agency applied and was awarded funding from the Claims Conference’s COVID-19 Urgent Response Fund to assist Holocaust survivors with food programs.